 Field-hunting tip

-Look in volcanic rocks, hydrothermal veins country — that is the host setting where harmotome typically forms.
+Look in volcanic rocks, hydrothermal veins country, the host setting where harmotome typically forms.
 If you start seeing calcite, quartz, barite in float, you are in the right ground.
 Field specimens usually show a cruciform penetration twins, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.